kddfinanceday/kddfinanceday-github.io/travelAward.md

 ## Applicant Eligibility
 1. Each applicant must be a female student or a female junior faculty members, located in the United States.
 2. The awardee is required to attend KDD Finance Day 2023.
-3. During the expense reimbursement stage, the student applicant must provide proof of registration for KDD Finance Day 2023.
+3. During the expense reimbursement stage, an awardee must provide proof of registration for KDD Finance Day 2023.

 ## What to Submit
 1. Up-to-date CV